WebAssembly/spec/proposals/Exceptions.md

 a) They can be caught by a catch block in an enclosing try block of a function body.

-b) Throws not caught within a function body continue up the call chain until an enclosing try block is found.
+b) Throws not caught within a function body continue up the call stack until an enclosing try block is found.

 c) If the call stack is exhausted without any enclosing try blocks, it